Menu

 Risk posture

-Assurance tiers, accreditation, and auditability determine real trust.
+Assurance tiers, accreditation, verifier policy, and auditability determine whether a credential can be trusted for a real decision.

 Investment lens